NERvGear/NERvHub/component/README.md

 namespace ETC {
 ```
 Start the enclosing namespace.
-Note that the components(and component IDs) should be defined in the _CATALOG_ namespace inside `NERvGear`, available namespaces are list in above section.
+Note that the components(and component IDs) should be defined in the _CATALOG_ namespace inside `NERvGear`, available namespaces are list in previous section.

 The doxygen document starts from here using the `/// ` style comment.
 ```
 /// \ingroup mod_com_etc
 ///
 ```
-Use the `\ingroup` command to group a component into different document pages, the component page names are in form `mod_com_` + _CATALOG_ in lower case.
+Use the `\ingroup` command to group a component into different document pages, the component page names are in form `mod_com_` + _CATALOG_ in lower case, available pages are list in previous section.
 Ends with an empty line.
 ```
 /// \component NERvGear::ETC::CDemo